IDATA2301/idata2301-group8-frontend/DESIGN.md

 # Design Guideline

 ## 1. Theme
-As our website sells tickets to different events, it should be a little mroe playful than serious.
+As our website sells tickets to different events, it should be a little more playful than serious.

 ## 2. Color Scheme
 - Our color Scheme is Blue/White